team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ## Imported Code Object
 Certainly!
 Here's a concise explanation of the `encodeImage` function in the given code snippet:

-The `encodeImage` function takes an image file path as input and performs the following steps:
+The `encodeImage` function takes an image file path as input and converts the image into a Base64-encoded string.
+Here's what it does:

-1. It reads the contents of the image file using `fs.readFileSync(imagePath)`.
+1. It reads the contents of the image file using `fs.readFileSync()`.
-2. It creates a Buffer object from the file contents using `Buffer.from(image)`.
+2. It creates a Buffer from the image data.
-3. Finally, it converts the Buffer to a base64-encoded string using `.toString('base64')`.
+3. It converts the Buffer to a Base64-encoded string using `toString('base64')`.

-The purpose of this function is to convert an image file into a base64-encoded string representation, which can be useful for embedding images in HTML, sending them over networks, or storing them in databases that don't support binary data directly.
+This Base64 encoding allows the image data to be represented as a text string, which can be useful for transmitting images over text-based protocols or storing them in databases that don't support binary data directly.

 ### Third Party Libaries